Xinhua Daily

-Xinhua Daily (新华日报 (新華日報, Xīnhuá rìbào)) was the first public newspaper published in the People's Republic of China by the Chinese Communist Party (CCP).
-It is owned by the Jiangsu Committee of the CCP.
+Xinhua Daily (新华日报 (新華日報, Xīnhuá rìbào)) was the first newspaper published in the People's Republic of China by the Chinese Communist Party (CCP).
+It is owned by the Jiangsu Provincial Committee of the CCP.

 History

-The Xinhua Daily was founded in Hankou on 11 January, 1938.
+The Xinhua Daily was founded in Hankou on 11 January 1938.
 After the fall of Wuhan in October 1938, the paper continued to publish in Chongqing.
 The Xinhua Daily was the only newspaper published by the CCP during the Second Sino-Japanese War, and was published by the party in order to consolidate public sentiment against the Japanese.
 As a propaganda instrument, the paper faced competition from the Jiefang Daily, which began publishing on 16 May 1941 under the direct control of Mao Zedong.
 The Jiefang Daily was created as part of Mao's larger strategy to move the CCP's propaganda arm under his direct control - the Xinhua Daily had moved to Chongqing and was not controlled by Mao.
 The Chongqing edition of the Xinhua Daily was controlled directly by Zhou Enlai until February 1947.

+Among the points of negotiation in the Second United Front was the ability of the Communist Party to openly publish newspapers and periodicals in KMT areas.
+In late August 1937, Zhou and Kuomintang (KMT) Central Publicity Department head Shao Lizi agreed that the newspapers Xinhua Daily and Chuin Chung Weekly would be published in these areas.

+To protest censorship by the KMT government, Xinhua Daily marked articles censored by the government through techniques such as "opening a skylight" (leaving blank space where a censored article out have been) or explicit statements like "following deleted by order".
+In an effort to protect readers from being detected, Xinhua Daily generally printed only ads on the front cover.

+In March 2018, Xinhua Daily won the Third National Top 100 Newspapers in China.
+In June 2022, Jiangsu launched an international communication center called JiangsuNow, which is run by Xinhua Daily.